-As one of it's member schools, Hemlington Hall Academy adheres to the Lingfield Education Trust Complaints Policy, which is kept in the office.
-Should anyone be unhappy about the conclusion or outcomes of a particular situation, the School Complaints Procedure will be followed.
+A Complaints form is kept in the office and, should anyone be unhappy about the conclusion or outcomes of a particular situation, the School Complaints Procedure will be followed.
 The Summary is distributed to every parent / carer at the start of the Autumn Term and in the School prospectus for new starters / families.
 A copy can be requested at any time from the main office and is also available on the school website.